A three-gene system of additive genes (A, B, and C) controls plan... | Channels for Pearson+

 A three-gene system of additive genes (A, B, and C) controls plant height.
 Each gene has two alleles (A and a, B and b, and C and c).
 There is dominance among the alleles of each gene, with alleles A, B, and C dominant over a, b, and c.
 Under this scheme, the dominant genotype for a gene contributes 10 cm to height potential, and the recessive genotype contributes 4 cm.

-What is the height potential of a plant that is homozygous for all three dominant alleles?
+What is the height potential of a plant that is homozygous for all three recessive alleles?

 Verified Solution